-To begin unplug and you must disengage the garage door opener by pulling on the emergency release handle this should be a red rope with handle that is located near the opener or the top rail depending on your opener.
-By doing so this allows you to open and close the door manually.
+- Unplug and disengage the garage door opener by pulling on the emergency release handle.
+This should be a red rope with a handle that is located near the opener or the top rail, depending on your opener.
+This allows you to open and close the door manually.

-Open up the door and use a vice grip just below the bottom roller on both sides to hold the door open while you change the cables.
+- Open up the door and use a vice grip just below the bottom garage door roller on both sides to hold the door open while you change the cables.

-Go to the center of your door and loosen the sets screws on the springs with 1/4 turns.
+- Now it's time to release spring tension.
+Go to the center of your door and loosen the set screws on the springs with 1/4 turns.
 Remember to fully insert winding bars and use both bars at the same time to prevent injury.
 Do not get in the way of the bars.

-Continue to unwind the spring until all of the tension has been removed, if your door has two springs do the same with the second spring
+- Continue to unwind the garage door spring until all of the tension has been removed.
+If your door has two springs, do the same with the second spring.

-After all of the tension has been removed from springs take your wrench and begin to loosen set screws on cable drum at the top left of the door, then remove cable from cable drum.
-Towards the bottom the of the door take your ratchet and socket of appropriate size and remove the bottom lag screw from the jamb bracket.
-Remove bottom bracket, then remove the cable from the bracket.
+- After all of the tension has been removed from the springs, take your wrench and begin to loosen the set screws on the cable drum at the top left of the door, then remove the cable from the cable drum.
+Towards the bottom of the door, take your ratchet and socket of appropriate size and remove the bottom lag screw from the jamb bracket.
+Remove the bottom bracket, then remove the cable from the bracket.

-Install new cable onto bottom bracket, thread this cable up to the cable drum at the top of the door.
-Remember to do this for both sides of doors.
+- Install a new cable onto the bottom bracket, and thread this cable up to the cable drum at the top of the door.
+Remember to do this for both sides of the doors.

-Insert cable into the slot of the cable drum, make sure that the cable is property set and not overlapping.
-Wind cable onto cable drum and slide the cable drum over to the bearing plate and turn the drum counterclockwise direction until the cable is tight, now tighten the set screws.
-Do not over tighten.
+- Insert the cable into the slot of the cable drum.
+Make sure that the cable is properly set and not overlapping.
+Wind the cable onto the cable drum and slide the cable drum over to the bearing plate and turn the drum counterclockwise direction until the cable is tight.
+Now tighten the set screws.
+Do not over-tighten.

-While holding the cable use your vice grip pliers on the metal rod that goes across entire door against the wall to hold it in place and go onto the right side of the door and follow the same steps.
-After these steps have been completed you can now increase the tension on the springs using your winding bars remembering to only increase tension at ¼ turns at a time to not over wind springs.
+- While holding the cable, use your vice grip pliers on the metal rod that goes across the entire door against the wall to hold it in place and go onto the right side of the door and follow the same steps.
+After these steps have been completed, you can now increase the tension on the springs using your winding bars, remembering only to increase tension at ¼ turn at a time to not over wind springs.

-Remove locking pliers from metal rod at the top of the door, re-engage door by pulling down emergency release and lifting door until you hear it double click into place and plug opener back in.
+- Remove the locking pliers from the metal rod at the top of the door and re-engage the door by pulling down the emergency release and lifting the door until you hear it double click into place.
+Once done, you can plug the opener back in.

-It is impossible to predict all repair circumstances.
-These steps must be followed in order to prevent any damage to your door and or person.
+Keep in mind that it is impossible to predict all repair circumstances, but the above steps should serve as a general guide.
+These steps must be followed in order to prevent any damage to your door and/or person.